shayalieb/shyFlixClientSide/README.md

     MongoDB - The database location where the server can make requests

 Client side (this project)
-    React JSX is the language which allows for writing HTM in React JSX React Bootstrap for styling
+    React JSX is the language which allows for writing HTML in React JSX React Bootstrap for styling
     React Router for navigating this app